thomashartm/burp-aem-scanner/README.md

 # How to install
 Build the project.
 Then open Burp extender and select the compiled and assembled JAR.
-The extender will automatically register all scans and the scanner will run in the context of passive and active auditing.
+The extender will automatically register the scanner menu including all actions.
+Click a specific action to activate the detection for the provided URL.

+Only the selected URLs will be used as a base for the respective scan.